Nazulka/Poster-Panda/TESTING.md

 ## Responsiveness

-The responsiveness of the website was tested on all popular devices, including iPhone 5/SE Android Pixel 2, Samgung Galaxy S5, iPhone 6/7/8, iPad, iPad Pro, etc using Responsinator and Google Dev Tools Device Mode.
+The responsiveness of the website was tested on all popular devices, including iPhone 5/SE Android Pixel 2, Samgung Galaxy S5, iPhone 6/7/8, iPad, iPad Pro using Google Dev Tools Device Mode.

 It was tested on physical devices including desktop computer, iPhone XR and iPad.
 All tests have shown that site is fully responsive and fits and adapts well to the different viewport size devices.